 Cross border interference

+In accordance with Art 4.4, national implementation of PMSE can only be done under the express condition that such a system shall not cause harmful interference to, and shall not claim protection from harmful interference caused by, a station operating in accordance with the provisions of the Radio Regulations.

-Based on the technical compatibility studies, cross border interference issues could be identified.
+Regulatory cross border interference issues need to be identified based on technical compatibility studies.

 Consequently, Administrations intending to use low power audio PMSE applications in the band 960-1164 MHz shall ensure that harmful interference to aeronautical systems is avoided, in their own and other potentially affected countries.

-In order to avoid harmful interference to aeronautical systems, Administrations willing to use the band 960-1164 MHz for low power audio PMSE restrict such use only to cases, where frequencies for each low power audio PMSE operation may be assigned on a case-by-case basis after advance submission of formal application to the neighboring countries, allowing sufficient time for fully analysing the technical details and for evaluating potential interferences, including cases where agreement of affected countries is required.

-National level

 National regulation

-The introduction of low power audio PMSE in the band 960-1164 MHz is a sovereign decision on the destination of this public resource.
+Provided that international radioregulatory and aeronautical safety obligations are met, the introduction of low power audio PMSE in the band 960-1164 MHz is a sovereign decision on the designation of this public resource.
 Each administration will have to consider the European wide aeronautical usages.

-In case of CEPT harmonisation, national administration could decide not to implement PMSE applications in the band 960-1164 MHz in order to guarantee the protection of aeronautical systems.

 The amount of spectrum available for low power audio PMSE applications in the band 960-1164 MHz might differ from country to country depending upon sovereign national decisions.

 Individual licensing regime

 The introduction of low power audio PMSE in the band 960-1164 MHz might require individual licensing regime which could be issued for a specific use on a specific date and at a specific location in order to protected aeronautical systems.

+The [nomadic and] temporary nature of PMSE usage may make it difficult for enforcement authorities to locate an interference source, hence the consideration of licence conditions requiring identification within the PMSE signal would be necessary.

 Liability in case of interference